 served as the series’ story editor, as well as writing several of the scripts

-himself.
+episodes.
 Artist Gil Kane

 provided the character designs.
 Other comic creators who worked on the show